Industry Problem and Solution

 The conventional compaction standards specified for construction of cohesive fills are typically tied to optimum moisture content and maximum dry-density.
 The compaction standards always require a moisture range during compaction, which is tied to optimum moisture content.
 Usually, the compaction standards require a density range result after compaction also, which is tied to maximum dry-density.
 Typical examples of compaction standards include:

 Most engineers understand the importance of achieving the compaction standards in construction.
 Most engineers understand most of the reasons why wet-of-optimum compaction is critically important.
 Many engineers understand the dangers of dry-of-optimum compaction.

 However, few engineers realize their compaction standards are not being achieved in construction.
 Few engineers realize that the beliefs and uses of lab compaction curves is the cause of this problem.
 This is the primary source of the greatest problem in infrastructure.

 The assumptions, beliefs and uses of lab compaction curves disable the process control methods we use in construction today.
 Many engineers assume that lab compaction test curves represent field compaction or a degree of field compaction.
 These are incorrect assumptions on many levels.
 In all ways, lab compaction is different than field compaction.
 These beliefs prevent our process control methods from achieving our compaction standards.
-The result in construction is trial & error compromise and adverse compaction.
+The result in construction is trial & error compromise and adverse compaction - unintended and unrealized.